RotherOSS/doc-otobo-installation/content/performance-tuning.rst

 -------

 A fast cache module is a great help in terms of performance.
-We recommend to use a Redis Cache server or to create a ramdisk.
+In sepcial cases it might be applicable to use Redis for caching.

 Install a Redis Cache Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The following chapter describes the installation and configuration of Redis on either Docker-based or native installations.

 1. Install Redis Server
 ^^^^^^^^^^^^^^^^^^^^^^^

 First of all you need to install the Redis Server.

-Option A: On native installations

-The easiest way is to `setup Redis <https://redis.io/topics/quickstart>`__ on the same host as OTOBO and binding it to its default port.
+On native installations, `setup Redis <https://redis.io/topics/quickstart>`__ on the same host as OTOBO and binding it to its default port.

-Option B: When using OTOBO Docker

-The redis service is located outside from the main compose file at ``docker-compose/caching/redis.yml``.
+When using OTOBO Docker the redis service is provided in an override at ``docker-compose/caching/redis.yml``.
+In order to add it to your Docker Compose Stack you have to include it in the ``COMPOSE_FILE`` environment variable.
-Therefore it has to be included in the ``COMPOSE_FILE`` environment variable at the end of the ':'-separated list.
+Append it to the end of the ':'-separated list.
-The variable can be changed in the ``/opt/otobo-docker/.env`` file.
+Change the variable in the ``/opt/otobo-docker/.env`` env file.

 .. code-block:: bash